reapedjuggler/Open-KYC/README.md

 * **Title:**
-   Open-KYC provides a solution for redudant kyc requests, all you need to do is sign-up once on the platform and get verified by any one of the Banks and then save yourself from filling those troublesome forms again, simply apply for KYC with click of a button.Open-Kyc is an Open-Source decentralized application running on r3Corda running on a Nodejs server in the Back-end and Reactjs in the front-end, It can be easily integrated with your kyc portals.
+   Open-KYC provides a solution for redudant kyc requests, all you need to do is sign-up once on the platform and get verified by any one of the Banks and then save yourself from filling those troublesome forms again, simply apply for KYC with click of a button.Open-Kyc is an Open-Source decentralized application running on r3Corda and a Nodejs server in the Back-end and Reactjs in the front-end, It can be easily integrated with your kyc portals too.

 </br>